de Vuono

 Superbly crafted, deVuono hats exhibit the highest level of handiwork and embody a sculptural sense of form.
 Fine examples of her work can be seen across the United States.

-In addition to hat making, Ms. deVuono continues to teach ballet and is delighted to be on the faculty at eXit SPACE School of Dance and DANCE CONSERVATORY Seattle.
+In addition to hat making, Ms. deVuono continues to teach ballet and is delighted to be on the faculty at eXit SPACE School of Dance, DANCE CONSERVATORY Seattle, and Spectrum Dance Theater.